All core courses are offered in Session A (May 27 - July 3, 2025)

 Elective Course

-DigHum 160 - Critical Digital Humanities
+DigHum 160 - Critical Digital Humanities: Digital Hermeneutics: Analyzing Platform Communities

 Critical Digital Humanities evaluates how information-age technologies influence and impact humanistic inquiry.
 Digital capacities allow us to ask new questions, but they also shape how we organize and receive knowledge.
 Training a critical eye on the field allows us analyze the impact of the digital on the study of the humanities, and the culture at large.
 Fulfills L&S Philosophy & Values breadth.

-Section 2: Decolonial Digital Humanities
+DigHum 161 - Decolonial Digital Humanities

-Andressa Maia, Session D, M,TuWTh, 9:00-11:00am Online
+Session D, M,TuWTh, 9:00-11:00am, Online